Asian Therapist child & teen in Pasadena Los Angeles California

 couples therapy

-adults identifying as parentified children
+codependency / adults identifying as parentified children

 personal and cultural identity issues

-intergenerational & complex trauma
+trauma, intergenerational trauma, & complex trauma

 second generation immigrant challenges